JyutdictEB/Jyutjam.org/src/en/jyutdict-android/README.md

 - Allow use of Retrieval Pronunciation

-- Optimisation of the display of 通用字表:
+- Optimisation of the display of 通用字表 *Tung1jung6 Zi6biu2*:

-    - Colouring of regions and pronunciations
+    - Colouring of locations and pronunciations

     - Filtering of locations